Maxim-Mazurok/google-api-typings-generator/gapi.client.dataportability-v1beta/readme.md

     // Move a copy of your YouTube activity.
     'https://www.googleapis.com/auth/dataportability.myactivity.youtube',

-    // Move a copy of your shipping information.
+    // Move a copy of your shipping information on Shopping.
     'https://www.googleapis.com/auth/dataportability.shopping.addresses',

-    // Move a copy of reviews you wrote about products or online stores.
+    // Move a copy of reviews you wrote about products or online stores on Google Search.
     'https://www.googleapis.com/auth/dataportability.shopping.reviews',

     // Move a copy of information about your YouTube channel.